adrobinoga/zk-protocol/sections/data.md

 ## Current Descriptions ##

-Here is a list of SDK functions, from **Data-User.h** and **Data-Record** files, that shows which functions can be replicated with the current spec:
+Here is a list of SDK functions, from **Data-User.h** file, that shows which functions can be replicated with the current spec:

 |SDK function name	|Described(X=Yes, O=No)	|Notes|
 |---			|:---:			|---|